 Artificial plants can bring you a nice way to cover unattractive walls or fences.
 Try weaving some real climbers into it to give it a natural look.
 Doing so can keep you screened without blocking out natural light.

 13. Frosted glass fencing

-Frosted glass fencing is a superb way to maintain your privacy while bringing in natural light.
-Slide across or hinged gates offer privacy without letting anyone see in.
+Frosted glass fencing is a superb way to maintain privacy while letting natural light in.
+The hinged gates provide just seclusion without letting anyone peek through.